-Integrate DMN Module Into BPSim for Simulation
+Integrate a DMN Module Into BPSim for Simulation

-The strength of DMN is its ability to describe business requirement through decision requirement diagram and encapsulate the complicated logics into versatile expressions like decision table, boxed context.
+The strength of DMN is its ability to describe business requirements through the Decision Requirement diagram and to encapsulate the complicated logic in versatile expressions such as the Decision Table and Boxed Context.

-On the other end, the strength of BPMN is its ability to describe business process with a sequence flow of tasks and events, or to describe collaborations of processes with message flows.
+Equally, the strength of BPMN is its ability to describe business processes with a Sequence Flow of tasks and events, or to describe collaborations of processes with Message Flows.

-The Decision Requirements Diagram forms a bridge between business process models and decision logic models:
+The Decision Requirements diagram forms a bridge between business process models and decision logic models:

-- Business process models will define tasks within business processes where decision-making is required to occur - Decision Requirements Diagrams will define the decisions to be made in those tasks, their interrelationships, and their requirements for decision logic - Decision logic will define the required decisions in sufficient detail to allow validation and/or automation.
+- Business process models define tasks within business processes, where decision-making is required - Decision Requirements diagrams define the decisions to be made in those tasks, their interrelationships, and their requirements for decision logic - Decision logic defines the required decisions in sufficient detail to allow validation and/or automation

-DMN provides a complete decision model which complements a business process model by specifying in detail the decision-making carried out in process tasks.
+DMN provides a complete decision model that complements a business process model by specifying in detail the decision-making carried out in process tasks.

-The two examples demonstrated in this page can be accessed from:
+The two examples demonstrated in this topic can be accessed from:

-There are two ways to let BPSim expressions use DMN model:
+There are two ways in which BPSim expressions use a DMN model:

-- DMN's Decision Service: Demonstrated by Loan Application Process - DMN's BusinessKnowledgeModel: Demonstrated by Delivery Cost Calculation
+- DMN's Decision Service demonstrated by the Loan Application Process - DMN's BusinessKnowledgeModel demonstrated by the Delivery Cost Calculation

-The Process of integrating DMN Model into BPSim Model includes:
+The process of integrating a DMN model with a BPSim model includes:

-- DMN Model Validation, Simulation, Code Generation and Test the generated Module - Setup usage dependency from BPSim Artifact to DMN Artifact - Generate/Update BPMN DataObject from DMN DataSet - Create Property Parameters in BPSim to be used on tasks and sequence flows out going from gateways - Bind DMN interface to BPSim Property parameters
+- DMN Model Validation, Simulation, Code Generation and Testing on the generated module - Set up a usage dependency from the BPSim Artifact to the DMN Artifact - Generate or update the BPMN DataObject from the DMN DataSet - Create Property Parameters in BPSim to be used on tasks and Sequence Flows out going from Gateways - Bind the DMN interface to BPSim Property Parameters

-DMN Model Validation for Compiled language like Java
+DMN Model Validation for Compiled languages such as Java

-When you create a DMN model and simulate it in Enterprise Architect, the code driving the simulation is JavaScript, meaning that the variables do not need to be explicitly typed (the variable type is inferred from the value assigned to it).
+When you create a DMN model and simulate it in Enterprise Architect, the code driving the simulation is JavaScript; this means that the variables do not need to be explicitly typed (the variable type is inferred from the value assigned to it).

-However, for languages like C++/C#/Java, the compiler will report an error that a variable does not have a type.
+However, for languages such as C++, C# and Java, the compiler will report an error that a variable does not have a type.

-For generation to these languages you need to run the Validation on the model and use this to find variables that need their type set.
+For generation to these languages you must run validation on the model and use the results to find variables that need their type set.
 For example: